shanecelis/bevy_minibuffer/README.md

 ### What if `UniversalActs` is not added?

 The resource `Res<UniversalArg>` is present even if `UniversalActs` has not been added.
-Without `UniveralActs` it will not do anything but exist.
-It is present so that any act may opt-in to using univeral arguments while still allowing the user to opt-out of `UniversalActs`.
+Without `UniveralActs` lies inert.
+But it is present so that any act may opt-in to accepting univeral arguments while still allowing the user to opt-out of `UniversalActs`.

 ## Tape acts
 <img align="right" src="https://github.com/user-attachments/assets/39cee20e-44f9-4352-a9b4-fdbe94a98634"/>